Trump vows veto as Democrats try to block emergency order

 The battle is over an emergency declaration Trump issued to access billions of dollars beyond what Congress has authorized to start erecting border barriers.
 Building his proposed wall was the most visible trademark of Trump's presidential campaign.

 Congress last week approved a vast spending bill providing nearly $1.4 billion to build 55 miles (89 kilometers) of border barriers in Texas' Rio Grande Valley while preventing a renewed government shutdown.
-That measure represented a rejection of Trump's demand for $5.7 billion to construct more than 200 miles (322 kilometers).
+Trump had demanded $5.7 billion to construct more than 200 miles (322 kilometers).

-Besides signing the bill, Trump also declared a national emergency and used other authorities that he says give him access to an additional $6.6 billion for wall building.
+Trump wants to use an emergency declaration and other authorities to gain access to an additional $6.6 billion for wall building.
 That money would be transferred from a federal asset forfeiture fund, Defense Department anti-drug efforts and a military construction fund.
 Federal officials have yet to identify which projects would be affected.

+Two senior defense officials said Friday that it will take months for the Pentagon to assess a still-to-come Department of Homeland Security proposal to siphon anti-drug funds to build barriers, sign contracts and begin construction.
+The officials spoke on condition of anonymity to provide information that has not yet been made public.

-Castro, the resolution sponsor, said that he has already garnered support from a majority of the House as co-sponsors and that he has at least one GOP sponsor, Rep. Justin Amash of Michigan.
+Castro, the resolution sponsor, said that he has already garnered support from most of the House and has at least one GOP sponsor, Rep. Justin Amash of Michigan.

-Castro's measure says Trump's emergency declaration "is hereby terminated."
-Castro chairs the 38-member Congressional Hispanic Caucus.
+Associated Press writers Nomaan Merchant in Houston and Lolita C. Baldor and Alan Fram in Washington contributed to this report.